 Introducing the newest member of our team, Oswald!
 This little guy is only 8 weeks old and joined our team in early 2018.
 With tons of love and training, he will be protecting our chickens and goats in no time.

-Oats & Ivy is a small farm in Southern California focused on natural and organic farming practices.
-It is home to 70-something animals including Nigerian Dwarf dairy goats, chickens, ducks, turkeys, rabbits, humans, dogs, and cats.
+Oats & Ivy is a small farm in Southern California focused on working towards natural and organic farming practices.
+It is home to 70-something animals including Nigerian Dwarf dairy goats, chickens, ducks, turkeys, humans, dogs, and cats.
 The goal of Oats & Ivy is to live a life of self-sufficiency, always striving to do better by the earth, the animals, and our neighbors while sharing, learning, and being part of the community.

 How did we end up farming?
 Check out our bios below for a little more about how we met and what led us to this kind of life.

 Our small yet productive garden space rotates crops year round to make the most of the SoCal climate.
 We grow what we can to feed our family, the animals, and our Spoon Barn dinners.
 Organic practices are very important to us.
 We’re establishing new permanent plants constantly which, most recently, includes a new fruit tree orchard, berries and grapes.
 Diversity is what we love about this land and are constantly working to improve.